What You and Your Parents Need to Know

 Local/Area Scholarships may also be available from your home state or your local community.
 Local civic organizations may have smaller yearly awards to help local families handle the cost of college.
 While these scholarships sometimes go exclusively to local public school students, it certainly doesn’t hurt to inquire about the application process, either through the various civic groups or at the local public high school.
 Be aware that colleges will sometimes use part of this scholarship money to reduce the grant or apply it to your loan, so you won’t see the entire value applied to your family contribution.

-The CSS Profile is offered by the College Board and may be required by some colleges and universities who need or want more extensive financial information from your family than the FAFSA provides.
+The CSS Profile is offered by the College Board and may be required by many private colleges and universities who need or want more extensive financial information from your family than the FAFSA provides.
 You must register on-line, and you will need a credit card because you do have to pay to have your profile sent to each of the colleges that require it.
 Check the financial aid websites at the specific colleges where you will be applying to find out if the CSS Profile is required.
 Make sure you and your parents meet all deadlines.

 If you are an international student applying for financial aid you will need to file the International Student CSS Profile and have it sent to the colleges to which you are applying, and then supply each college with your parents’ most recent income tax return from your home country, translated into English and converted to US dollars, or a certified statement of earnings from your parents’ employers if there is no tax return.
 Some college financial aid offices may require additional information, so be sure to consult each individual financial aid office to see about eligibility and any other special requirements.